Skip to content

 Using the developer tools in a browser, review more information about the cache behavior of a request in the following HTTP response headers:

 • The x-cache HTTP response header provides the type of interaction the response had with the page cache.
-A value of HIT or hit indicates that the response is from cache; MISS or miss indicates it is not from cache; PASS or pass indicates that cache was bypassed and the response is from the origin.
-GRACE, or grace indicates that a stale cached response was served while the page cache fetches an updated response from the origin to serve to future requests.
+A value of HIT indicates that the response is from cache; MISS indicates it is not from cache; PASS indicates that cache was bypassed and the response is from the origin.
+GRACE indicates that a stale cached response was served while the page cache fetches an updated response from the origin to serve to future requests.

 • cache-control displays the max-age of the cache for this content.